brouhaha/skewangle/README.md

 I've made only minor changes, and added a main.cpp which allows it to be run from the command line.

+Note that the program only computes the skew angle, but does not actually perform the image rotation necessary to deskew the image.

 ## Building from source

 The program requires Qt 6, which requires C++ 17.
 It has been tested